 3. Vapor Lock

-During this time, the vapor gets mixed with the liquid and it reduces the flow occurring in the engine.
-Hot weather tends to increase the chances of this condition, plus the fuel lines sit near the hot engine, further making a vapor lock more probable.
+During this time, the vapor gets mixed with the liquid and it reduces the flow to the engine.
+Hot weather tends to increase the chances of this condition.
+Plus, the fuel lines sit near the hot engine, making a vapor lock even more probable.